semestry/.github/.github/ISSUE_TEMPLATE/spike.md

 ## Acceptance criteria

-- [ ] An estimate for the related user story has been provided.
+- [ ] One or more solution direction for solving the actual issue is now available.